 - Shorten or lengthen the loan term (e.g. 15 year to 25 year, or 30 year to 15 year)

 The biggest advantage of a VA streamline over other refinance programs is that no income or asset documentation is required, nor is an appraisal.
-Underwater homes are eligible, because value of the home is not considered.Click here to get a free VA streamline refinance quote.
+Underwater homes are eligible, because value of the home is not considered.Check your VA home loan eligibility.
+Start here (Nov 26th, 2022)

-Mortgage rates are incredibly low right now.
-What’s even better, VA loan rates are much lower than even “standard” rates published by Fannie Mae and Freddie Mac.
+VA loan rates are typically much lower than even “standard” rates published by Fannie Mae and Freddie Mac.
 According to Ellie Mae’s Origination Report, VA rates averaged 0.3% lower than conventional Fannie/Freddie rates in March 2021.

 Reduction in Payment.
 To qualify for the VA streamline program, the monthly payment on the new VA streamline loan must be lower than the previous payment.